jumbledFox/jumbledfox.github.io/res/index.md

 {box}
 {body}
 # Projects

+[Breakout](/breakout) - A breakout game with custom levels and an editor, written in Rust with Macroquad.
+Play online!
+Make your own levels!
 <!-- maybe put cute icons next to these? -->
 [Minesweeper](/minesweeper) - A minesweeper clone, written in Rust with the Macroquad framework.
 Play online!
 <!--[Terminal](terminal)-->